GongT/baobao/library/errors/docs/errors.api.md

 // @public (undocumented)
 export function isTimeoutError(error: Error): error is TimeoutError;

+// Warning: (ae-missing-release-tag) "prettyFormatError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function prettyFormatError(e: Error): string;

+// Warning: (ae-missing-release-tag) "prettyPrintError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function prettyPrintError(type: string, e: Error): void;

+// Warning: (ae-missing-release-tag) "setErrorLogRoot" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function setErrorLogRoot(_root: string): void;

 // Warning: (ae-missing-release-tag) "TimeoutError" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)